The Year 7 curriculum for 2024-25 will be as follows, delivered across a two week timetable in three 100 minute lessons per day:

 The Year 7 curriculum was praised by Ofsted for being broad, ambitious and demanding.
-It is designed to ensure that all students gain the necessary knowledge, experiences and skills to become curious, reflective and resilient learners who are ready to reach their potential in a complex, rapidly changing world.
-Through our curriculum we take pride in all that we do, respect the thoughts, beliefs and personal qualities of others and seek to be the best we can be both personally and academically.
+It is designed to ensure that all students gain the necessary knowledge, character and skills to be successful in life.

 More detail about what students will learn in each subject can be found below.
-All teachers, in particular English and maths teachers, will ensure that they address any gaps in essential knowledge and skills from the KS2 curriculum that were caused due to periods of school closures in Year 5 and Year 6.
+All teachers, in particular English and maths teachers, will ensure that they address any gaps in essential knowledge and skills from the KS2 curriculum that were caused due to periods of school closures in primary school.

 What will all students learn in Year 7?